PDXplorer PDX Viewer Software

 |Windows Server 2016: all Editions with Desktop GUI||–||Yes||4.6|

 |Windows Server 2012 & 2012 R2: all Editions||–||Yes||4.6|

 ♦ PDXplorer uses the Windows Segoe UI Symbol font for some button images.
 In older Windows, normal Windows updates (e.g., KB2729094) install this font automatically, or you can download and install the Segoe UI Symbol font.
 Older Windows computers (as far back as XP / .NET 4.0) can use PDXplorer 4.2.

-Most recent PCs use 64-bit Windows, so you probably want the 64-bit installer.
+Almost all PCs now use 64-bit Windows, so you probably want the 64-bit installer.